Essential Elements of an Effective Email Newsletter

 But this will overwhelm your audience.
 They won’t know what to expect from you and they’ll be a lot less likely to open your emails as a result.

 Instead, identify one or two specific goals for your newsletter.
-Use this to inform your newsletter content (and create multiple newsletter types if necessary).
+Use this to inform your newsletter content (and create multiple newsletter types for different segments if necessary).

 If your primary goal is to increase customer mastery and retention, for instance, you might put out a monthly product update newsletter consisting almost exclusively on the latest updates, and linking only to blog posts, webinars and other content related to those updates.
 Then you can put out a content-focused newsletter promoting your other articles/webinars/etc., if necessary.